Corstorphine RFC: Tours

 Two very notable achievements in terms of tours at Corstorphine.

 As mentioned earlier Suttonians RFC was long the destination for the club tour.
 The club holding the record for the longest running fixture between Scottish and Irish clubs having played against Suttonians RFC from 1955 through to the late 1990s.
-A link will be re-established in 2020 as the women's team take up the mantle of touring to Dublin.
+A link was re-established in 2020 as the women's team toured in Dublin.

 In 1979 Corstorphine 3rd Team toured to the small Lake District town of Keswick RFC.
 This tour has continued to this day with the 40th tour celebrated in 2018.
 The two clubs play each year in April/May for the Corwick Trophy.
 This is possibly the longest running fixture between two Scottish and English Clubs.
 This is yet to be verified.